KQM-git/TCL/characters/anemo/kazuha.md

 | N1C w/Recovery | 62.5% + 108.5% | 78 | 181.83% |

 **Plunge Attacks**
 Plunges from mid-air to strike the ground below, damaging opponents along the path and dealing AoE DMG upon impact.
+If this Plunging Attack is triggered by **Chihayaburu**, it will be converted to **Plunging Attack: Midare Ranzan**.

+**Plunging Attack: Midare Ranzan**

-If this Plunging Attack is triggered by Chihayaburu, it will be converted to Plunging Attack: Midare Ranzan.
-Plunging Attack: Midare Ranzan When a Plunging Attack is performed using the effects of the Elemental Skill Chihayaburu, Plunging Attack DMG is converted to Anemo DMG and will create a small wind tunnel via a secret blade technique that pulls in nearby objects and opponents.
+When a Plunging Attack is performed using the effects of the Elemental Skill **Chihayaburu**, Plunging Attack DMG is converted to Anemo DMG and will create a small wind tunnel via a secret blade technique that pulls in nearby objects and opponents.

 | String | Talent 6% |
 | :--- | :--- |